usmcamp0811/dotfiles/SECRETS.md

-# How to use Hashicorp Vault to Manage Secrets on NixOS
+# How to Use Hashicorp Vault for Managing Secrets on NixOS

-The following is a guide describing how to securely provide secrets to a NixOS system.
-This will assume you have a Hashicorp Vault server already running and configured.
-This will also assume you have your NixOS configuration setup using [Snowfall-lib](https://github.com/snowfallorg/lib).
-Credit goes to [Jake Hamilton](https://github.com/jakehamilton) for being the person who actually came up with this method or was at least the person whom I am directly mimicking with my configuration.
+This guide will walk you through the process of securely providing secrets to a NixOS system using Hashicorp Vault.
+It assumes that you already have a Hashicorp Vault server up and running, and that your NixOS configuration is set up using [Snowfall-lib](https://github.com/snowfallorg/lib).
+The method described here is inspired by [Jake Hamilton](https://github.com/jakehamilton).

-## Create Policy
+## Creating a Policy

+First, create a policy using the following code:

 ```hcl
 path "secret/campground" {